Where the huddle comes in

 Huddle In.
 Huddle Up.
 Huddle Happy.

 The concept is particularly meaningful when you consider our target communities.
-While it’s true you’ll find our restaurants most anywhere, from large urban areas to interstate travel centers and college towns, our key demographic is found in the thousands of small towns scattered across the country.
-These are places that still value family, eat together at the dinner table and employ a strong work ethic — places that celebrate community but have few sit-down table service restaurant options.
+While it’s true you’ll find our restaurants most anywhere, from large urban areas to interstate travel centers, college towns and small town America, our key demographic is found everywhere where families eat together at the dinner table — places that celebrate community.
 People want more options for breakfast than just fast food.
 That’s where Huddle House fits in.
-We gravitate toward towns that are overlooked by other restaurant chains, because we know we can build a strong customer base that will return time after time.
+We gravitate towards people and places that value the importance of the American family, because in doing so, we know we can build a strong customer base that will return time after time.

 Any Meal.
 Any Time.